erpnet/ErpNet.FP/PROTOCOL.md

 The item with type "discount-amount" and "surcharge-amount" can have the following fields set:
 * **"amount"** - the amount that will be substracted or added to the subtotal **Warning**: Check the value of "supportsSubTotalAmountModifiers" in your device info, to check whether your device supports subtotal modifiers by amount.

+The item with type "comment" and "footer-comment" can have the following fields set:
+* **"text"** - the text of the comment

 ### "payments"
 This section contains the payment types and amounts for each payment.